The TIPS Model

 The Cooperative Framework

-The Da Vinci Institute uses business driven action learning as a foundation for the integration of learning within the work environment, taking particular cognisance of the socioeconomic context of its students.
+The Da Vinci Institute uses business driven action learning as the foundation for the integration of learning with particular reference to and cognisance of the socio-economic context of its students.